After months of delays, opening day for Kern County's homeless shelter approaches

 County leaders initially expected the shelter to be ready by January, but weather and unforeseen construction complications pushed back the opening date.

-And that was before the novel coronavirus sucked up much time and energy from county employees, complicating matters further.
+And that was before the coronavirus outbreak sucked up much time and energy from county employees, complicating matters further.

 The county has expressed a desire to institute a measured approach when opening the facility, beginning by serving only a fraction of the full capacity as it works out any kinks in the operation.